Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Less effective on tall or mature nutsedge

-- Targets nutsedge only — no broadleaf control
+- Targets nutsedge only — no broadleaf or grass control

 Hardware & Specs Guide